degrado-lab/easyMD/README.md

 `conda activate easyMD`

 Make a copy of the `prep_and_run_template.ipynb` notebook for your analysis, and get started!
+For now, all notebooks must stay in the original directory, to reference local code.

 ### Tips for Wynton:
 On Wynton, you must first load the conda and conda-stage modules: